Ryan Murphy Reunites Jim Parsons, Andrew Rannells For Broadway’s ‘Boys In The Band’ Film On Netflix

 Last summer, THE BOYS IN THE BAND were on Broadway, breaking house records at The Booth.
 THIS summer, The Boys In the Band will be filming a Netflix movie event.
 The incomparable Joe Mantello, who directed the Broadway revival, will direct the film adaptation.
 The Broadway cast of BOYS was so important to me, and as equally groundbreaking as Mart Crowley's seminal work.
 Everyone in the cast was out and proud…and feeling so blessed to mark the 50th anniversary of Mart's landmark play.
 The entire Broadway cast will reprise their roles in the film.
 I can't wait to be on set with Joe and Jim Parsons, Zachary Quinto, Andrew Rannells, Matt Bomer, Charlie Carver, Robin de Jesus, Tuc Watkins, Michael Benjamin Washington and Brian Hutchison.
 I will be producing the film with David Stone and Ned Martel.
 Look for THE BOYS on Netflix in 2020.

 Rannells also noted the news on his official Instagram page.
-The actor’s latest work, Showtime’s Black Monday featured him in the titular role of Blair Pfaff, a trading prodigy who ends up working for The Jammer Group, a firm, unlike anything he has ever seen or experienced before.
+The actor’s latest work, Showtime’s Black Monday, featured him in the titular role of Blair Pfaff, a trading prodigy who ends up working for a firm named The Jammer Group, which is unlike anything he has ever seen or experienced before.
 The show details their take on how the New York Stock Market really crashed.
 The iconic day, known as “Black Monday,” occurred on October 19, 1987.

 This is not Murphy’s first foray into the Broadway genre.

-Known best for his work on the American Horror Story series of show for FX and for Fox’s Glee, Murphy recently revealed he would also be bringing what he called “a movie event” of the Broadway hit The Prom to Netflix as well.
+Known best for his work on the American Horror Story series for FX and for Fox’s Glee, Murphy recently revealed he would also be bringing what he called “a movie event” of the Broadway hit The Prom to Netflix as well.

 View this post on Instagram